slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9811-6/packetizer_raw_output.md

 - (E2) RFC 9811 directs the CoAP registry to reference itself despite RFC 9482 defining CoAP transfer, creating a cross-document mismatch.

+**Severity:** High
+  *Basis:* Directing CoAP implementers to an HTTP-specific document can mislead implementation by obscuring the normative source for CoAP behavior.

+**Confidence:** High
 ---

 ## Report 3: 9811-6-3